 - Cardiovascular problems

-Those that abuse or misuse methadone also put themselves at a higher risk of overdosing.
+Those who abuse or misuse methadone also put themselves at a higher risk of overdosing.
 This happens mainly because you don’t get the euphoric feeling that you normally get when taking opioids.
-This can cause some to think that taking more might get them “high”, but it doesn’t.
+This can cause some to think that taking more might get them “high,” but it doesn’t.
 Using increased methadone dosages, therefore, can lead to an overdose, which could be fatal.

 How To Get Off Methadone